microsoft/verona/docs/strings.md

 }
 ```

-For discussion, the above proposal is somewhat simplified:
+String views in Verona are a family of concrete types that do not own their data.
-The `update` operation should take a `StringView`, a non-owning view of a substring.
+The `String` interface is sufficient to express both strings that do and do not own their data.
-The `String` interface should also include an operation for providing a `StringView` on a specific range.
+We therefore probably do not initially need a custom `StringView` interface.
 The Verona region system makes tracking ownership of string views relatively simple:

- - By default, all mutable strings are `iso`.
+ - By default, all mutable strings that own their data are `iso`.
  - Mutable string views are `mut`, in the same region as their owning string.
  - Immutable strings are globally immutable (`imm`).
  - Immutable string views are immutable.